 This indicates that Tiny Banker will attempt to compromise each of these browsers with the web injects.
 In fact, in another ASM (Assembler language source) file, the full path to the default installation locations for each of these browser executables is listed.
-The code to modify the security settings to allow Firefox to display unsecured content on secured sites, can also be seen in these files.
+The code to modify the security settings to allow Firefox to display unsecured content on secured sites can also be seen in these files.

-Within the source folder there is a folder called -Rootkit.
-When opened (which can only be done by telling the analysis computer the relative location of the folder rather than just the folder name) this folder contains the functions for hiding processes, files and registry entries on a windows machine.
+Within the source folder, there is a folder called -Rootkit.
+When opened (which can only be done by telling the analysis computer the relative location of the folder rather than just the folder name) this folder contains the functions for hiding processes, files, and registry entries on a Windows machine.
 These functions are clearly used to help Tiny Banker remain secret.

-Finally, although much of Tiny Banker’s source code is annotated in English, some is not.
+Finally, although much of Tiny Banker’s source code is annotated in English, some are not.
 Google translate identifies some of the comments and function titles as Russian, which makes sense, as Tiny Banker is thought to be a Russian product.

 Since Tiny Banker injects malicious code into legitimate processes, cleaning Tiny Banker can be difficult.
-Most major anti-malware companies, like Malwarebytes, Symantec and Windows Defender, offer Tiny Banker cleaning programs.
+Most major anti-malware companies, like Malwarebytes, Symantec, and Windows Defender, offer Tiny Banker cleaning programs.
 Full system state backups can also be used to restore to a time before the infection.
-There are risks of going this route however; a Tiny Banker infection may not be immediately apparent so selecting a restore point may be challenging.
+There are risks of going this route, however; a Tiny Banker infection may not be immediately apparent so selecting a restore point may be challenging.
 Also, any work or changes done since the restore point will be lost.

 Tiny Banker, like all banking trojans, has limited indications of compromise.
 Its small size increases its ability to evade detection.
 Banking trojans can steal more than just money.
-They target Personal identifying information, and Personal facts; data can be used to break into other accounts even at non-compromised institutions, and to facilitate identity theft and credit card fraud.
+They target personal identifying information, and Personal facts; data can be used to break into other accounts even at non-compromised institutions and to facilitate identity theft and credit card fraud.
 Having a reliable anti-malware program that does active scanning and keeping it up to date, is vital to prevent infections from trojans like Tiny Banker.